Nov 12, 2024

 An empathy map is a visual tool that teams use to better understand customers’ emotional triggers at specific stages of the journey.
 It evaluates the customer’s tasks, influences, risks, goals and pain points and maps what the customer sees, hears, says and does during that stage in the journey.

-Before mapping the customer’s journey, know who the customer is (the persona), the stage where he/she is in the journey and the desired outcome.
+Before mapping the customer’s journey, know who the customer is (the persona), the stage where they are in the journey and the desired outcome.
 The desired outcome can be what success looks like for the customer, or what the customer needs to change or decide.
-Use the data gathered from active listening, KPIs and marketing research to note what your customer sees, hears, says and does at each stage in the journey.
+Use the data gathered from active listening, KPIs and marketing research to note customer behaviors at each stage in the journey.

 Once you’ve mapped the customer journey, explore what the customer thinks and feels.
-Unless the customer has specifically expressed certain feelings, you will infer thoughts and feelings from what the customer sees, hears, says and does.
+Unless the customer has specifically expressed certain feelings, you will infer thoughts and feelings from their behaviors.

 Understanding the customer’s emotional drivers empowers brands to better understand the customer’s journey and the obstacles they encounter along the way.
 So armed, brands can incorporate empathy into the customer journey.